nodejs/node/doc/api/os.md

   **Default** `0`.
 * `priority` {integer} The scheduling priority to assign to the process.

-The `os.setPriority()` method attempts to set the scheduling priority for the process specified by `pid`.
-If `pid` is not provided, or is `0`, the priority of the current process is used.
+Attempts to set the scheduling priority for the process specified by `pid`.
+If `pid` is not provided or is `0`, the process ID of the current process is used.

 The `priority` input must be an integer between `-20` (high priority) and `19` (low priority).
 Due to differences between Unix priority levels and Windows priority classes, `priority` is mapped to one of six priority constants in `os.constants.priority`.
 When retrieving a process priority level, this range mapping may cause the return value to be slightly different on Windows.
-To avoid confusion, it is recommended to set `priority` to one of the priority constants.
+To avoid confusion, set `priority` to one of the priority constants.

-On Windows setting priority to `PRIORITY_HIGHEST` requires elevated user, otherwise the set priority will be silently reduced to `PRIORITY_HIGH`.
+On Windows, setting priority to `PRIORITY_HIGHEST` requires elevated user privileges.
+Otherwise the set priority will be silently reduced to `PRIORITY_HIGH`.

 ## os.tmpdir()
 <!-- YAML